What does it all mean?

 However, these terms have different meanings.

-A business valuation is an estimate of the market value of a business, based on factors such as financial performance, industry trends, and company assets.
+A business valuation is an estimate of a business’s market value, taking into account factors such as its financial performance, industry trends, and company assets.

 What factors influence a business valuation/appraisal/company’s worth?

 When selling a business, one of the first questions potential buyers will ask is “What is the company worth?”
-Unfortunately, there is no easy answer to this question.

 The final selling price will also be influenced by the seller’s motivation and the buyer’s ability to pay.